Really Good Green Mole Chicken Enchiladas – Zacatecas-Style are so flavorful and will take over as your favorite Enchiladas!

 - Garnishes such as Cotija cheese avocados, tomatoes

-- In a 7 quart dutch oven or stock pot cook the chicken, cilantro stems, salt, pepper, garlic, bay leaf, and 12 cups water.
+- In a 7 quart dutch oven or stock pot cook the chicken, cilantro stems, salt, pepper, onion, garlic, bay leaf, and 12 cups water.
 Bring to a boil.
 Reduce to medium-low and simmer covered, stirring occasionally until chicken is cooked completely, approximately 30 minutes.

 - Remove chicken from saucepan and strain the liquid through a fine mesh strainer.
 Reserve 4 cups of the liquid and save the remaining liquid for another use.
 (Mine is in the freezer for another recipe).

 - Let chicken cool and remove the skin and bones.
 Chop into bite-sized pieces.

 - Heat the tomatillos and jalapenos in a saucepan over medium heat.
 Cook, stirring occasionally, until dark and thickened.
 Transfer to a blender and add cilantro leaves, salt, garlic, torn tortillas, and 1 cup of the reserved cooking liquid.
 Blend until pureed.
 Add the sauce to a 6-quart saucepan and cook over medium-high heat until thickened to a paste.
 Add remaining 3 cups reserved liquid.
 Bring to a boil and then reduce to medium, stirring until reduced and thickened, approximately 30 minutes.
 Add chicken and cook until heated through.

 - Add chicken mixture to a tortilla and wrap tightly.
 Garnish with sauce, and optional toppings such as avocados, tomatoes, and additional cilantro.